 An advanced class for high achieving high school students interested in pursuing a career in medicine or related fields, such as pharmacy, nursing, biomedical research or drug development.
 Through engaging lectures and hands-on laboratory classes, students learn normal molecular and cellular biology, and then learn how these normal processes are distorted during the development of cancer.
 To conclude the workshop, students use what they have learned to create an original research project on a gene of their choice.
 The Molecular Neuroscience workshop is structured in a similar manner: lessons on normal molecular biology are used as a framework from which to understand the intricacies of normal and pathologic neurobiology at a molecular level.
 More broadly, workshop attendees make friends from around the world, strengthen their academic skills and experience college dorm life in a safe environment.

 There are four Molecular Biology of Cancer workshops this summer held at University of California at Berkeley, Yale University and UCLA, and one workshop on Molecular Neuroscience held at UCLA.
 The dates for the workshops on Molecular BIology of Cancer are 6/1-6/14 and 8/4-8/16 at UC Berkeley and 6/16-6/29 at Yale University.
 The Molecular Biology of Cancer and Molecular Neuroscience workshops will be held concurrently at UCLA from 7/6-7/19.
-Please note the following: you must be 16 years old to attend the Yale workshop, and we are no longer accepting applications for the 8/4-8/16 Berkeley workshop and the 7/6-7/19 UCLA workshops.
+Please note the following: you must be 16 years old to attend the Yale workshop.

 University of California - Berkeley